José Cazorla Maure: Madrid Defense Council

 Cazorla was genuinely concerned with ensuring the security of the Republic, and the CNT Popular Courts were often known to acquit people without investigation who turned out to be working for the rebels, but there were police abuses.
 Cazorla dealt with any abuses that were drawn to his attention.

 He seems to have been tough and willing to make unpopular decisions, but diligent and principled.

-On 29 January 1937 Isidoro Diéguez Dueñas proposed that the POUM radio station in Madrid and its newspaper El Combatiente Rojo should be seized, since he claimed they had been devoted "solely and exclusively to combating the government and the Popular Front."
+On 29 January 1937, Isidoro Diéguez Dueñas proposed that the POUM radio station in Madrid and its newspaper El Combatiente Rojo should be seized, since he claimed they had been devoted "solely and exclusively to combating the government and the Popular Front."
 The measure was approved unanimously.
 José Cazorla then declared that he would take over all the POUM's buildings and vehicles, since it was now "illegal".
 This was also passed without opposition.

-On 21 April 1937 Melchor Rodríguez García, a CNT member and director of prisons in Madrid, published accusations that Cazorla was maintaining secret prisons to hold anarchists, socialists, and other republicans, and either executing, or torturing them as "traitors".
+On 21 April 1937, Melchor Rodríguez García, a CNT member and director of prisons in Madrid, published unsubstantiated accusations that Cazorla was maintaining secret prisons to hold anarchists, socialists, and other republicans, and either executing, or torturing them as "traitors".

 He said Cazorla had, "revived the old methods of the savages Martínez Anido and Arlegui ... he is, by his pernicious endeavors bringing dishonor upon the government of the Republic..."

 Rodríguez gave details of torture in these prisons, and blamed Cazorla.

 Cazorla reacted by closing the offices of the anarchist journal Solidaridad Obrera.

 This caused a scandal and Cazorla resigned from the council.

-The prime minister Francisco Largo Caballero used the incident as a pretext to dissolve the Madrid Defense Council on 23 April 1937.
+The prime minister, Francisco Largo Caballero, used the incident as a pretext to dissolve the Madrid Defense Council on 23 April 1937.